-Section 8 application - Apply in Los AngelesMost Housing Authorities have to keep their Section 8 Waiting list closed because of overwhelming demand for housing.
-Waiting lists for the Section 8 Housing Choice Voucher Program is probably the hardest rental assistance program to become a part of.
-Finding open waiting lists nation wide is paramount in the hope of obtaining this type of rental assistance.
+Section 8 application - Apply in Los AngelesMost Housing Authorities have to keep their open Section 8 Waiting list closed because of overwhelming demand for housing.
+Finding an open waiting lists for the Section 8 Housing Choice Voucher Program is probably the hardest rental assistance waiting list to get on.
 A Section 8 application is always free when applications are being accepted.
 The Section 8 and Subsidized Housing Online Packet is designed to keep it's members apprised of open waiting lists and introduce them to landlords that have low rent property in their area right now.

-How can I get a Section 8 application online and apply in Los Angeles?The Section 8 application must be written.
+How can I get a Section 8 application online and apply in Los Angeles, California?The Section 8 housing application must be written.
 Either you or the HA representative will fill it out.
 An HA usually needs to collect the following information to determine eligibility:

 (1) Names of all persons who would be living in the unit, their sex, date of birth, and relationship to the family head; (2) Your present address and telephone number; (3) Family characteristics (e.g., veteran) or circumstances (e.g., living in substandard housing) that might qualify the family for tenant selection preferences; (4) Names and addresses of your current and previous landlords for information about your family's suitability as a tenant; (5) An estimate of your family's anticipated income for the next twelve months and the sources of that income; (6) The names and addresses of employers, banks, and any other information the HA would need to verify your income and deductions, and to verify the family composition; and (7) The PHA also may visit you in your home to interview you and your family members to see how you manage the upkeep of you current home.